UduakUdousoro/Django-URL-/README.md

 # Django-URL-
-This si a Django project
+This is a Django project